Last updated: August 2026

-When you’re suing as a passenger, having legal representation is essential—the personal injury lawyer will ensure that your rights are protected throughout the process.
+When you’re suing as a passenger, having legal representation is essential, the personal injury lawyer will ensure that your rights are protected throughout the process.
 A qualified attorney can help you file a personal injury claim so you can receive proper compensation for your injuries resulting from the accident.
 This ensures that your best interests are being served, rather than those of either driver’s.
-An experienced lawyer from Phillips Law Offices can research and review all evidence related to the case to make sure that they handle each element of your claim appropriately and successfully under Chicago law.
+An experienced lawyer from Phillips Law Offices can research and review all evidence related to the case to make sure that they handle each element of your claim appropriately and successfully under Illinois law.

 Which Driver Should I File Case Against?